 Psychological treatment can help people to discover new ways to change ingrained habits, or recognise unhelpful strategies they have learned for coping with emotional problems and develop new ways to pursue their life goals.

-There are several different aspects of treatment that can help someone who experiences difficulties in their relationship with food.
+Several different aspects of treatment can help someone who experiences difficulties in their relationship with food.
 One important aspect of therapy is an exploration of the part your relationship with food and eating or restricting your diet plays in your life, and what it would mean to you if things were different and that relationship were to change.
 This can be an issue both for people who are in the process of restoring their weight after extreme weight loss; and also for those who have lost or are about to lose a significant amount of weight through dieting or with the help of bariatric surgery.

 It is often said that eating disorders arise out of the emphasis in today’s society on health and slimness and the pressure we are under to be "toned" and fit in with an ideal image.
 This may be the case for some of us, and a part of any treatment programme is likely to involve thinking about our attitudes to shape and weight and how we see ourselves in relation to other people.
 Other issues that are important however may revolve around a more personal relationship with food and eating and the place food holds in our emotional life as well as thinking about the different strategies we use to cope with stress in both our personal relationships and the world around us.
 Therapy can help people to develop an awareness of these issues and focus on strategies for change.
 The strategies we develop through our discussions may be as simple as re-thinking your lifestyle so as to create and learn different ways to tackle problems and stress, or involve a more complex approach which explores new strategies to tolerate and express difficult feelings.